-A trade license in Dubai, Abu Dhabi, Sharjah or anywhere else in the UAE requires an annual renewal for a company established in any of these Emirates.
+A trade license in Dubai, Abu Dhabi, Sharjah, or anywhere else in the UAE requires annual renewal for a company established in any of these Emirates.
 A trade license in Dubai is a legal document that allows a company to trade or provide services.
 The company can engage in activities specified in the company documentation.
 Also, the activities need to be in accordance with the UAE regulatory requirements.
 ACT PRO and Business Services is here to help you through the process of trade license renewal in Dubai and UAE.
 So that you can concentrate on your business instead of getting into the hassle of renewing your trade license.
 See also other ACT Services.

-A company can choose between several online and offline portals of the DED to renew their trade license.
+A company can choose between several online and offline portals of the DED to renew its trade license.
 The renewal process can get fairly complicated on the basis of your legal form and type of activities on the license.
-Hence, we at ACT PRO and Business Services can help you with a hassle free and timely trade license renewal.
+Hence, we at ACT PRO and Business Services can help you with a hassle-free and timely trade license renewal.

 EVERYTHING YOU NEED TO KNOW ABOUT TRADE LICENSE RENEWAL DUBAI and UAE

-Specific activities on the license will need prior approval from third party authorities before renewal.
+Specific activities on the license will need prior approval from third-party authorities before renewal.
 For instance, certain activities of a professional license require its manager to clear the examinations with the American Institute of Dubai.
 Another example is, if you have a license with Interior Decoration.
-You will need to ensure that a SOE registered architect has a link to your Dubai Municipality account.
+You will need to ensure that an SOE registered architect has a link to your Dubai Municipality account.
 Or else, there are chances for rejection of your license application or issuing the license with comments.
 Thus, preventing you from trading or providing services.
-Also note, there are fees applicable to third parties to get the required NOC’s for presentation to the Economic Department.
+Also note, there are fees applicable to third parties to get the required NOCs for presentation to the Economics Department.

-You can avail installments and discounts services by sending an e-mail to firstname.lastname@example.org.
+You can avail of installments and discounts services by sending an e-mail to firstname.lastname@example.org.
 Or by calling DED Helpline on 04-4455499.
-This service is available in co-operation with Aafaq Islamic Finance and many more local banks.
+This service is available in cooperation with Aafaq Islamic Finance and many more local banks.

-The above-mentioned procedure is for a simple trade license renewal Dubai, Abu Dhabi or any other Emirate.
-If, you are looking at renewing your license under a new sponsor or new tenancy, the process is different.
+The above-mentioned procedure is for a simple trade license renewal in Dubai, Abu Dhabi, or any other Emirate.
+If you are looking at renewing your license under a new sponsor or new tenancy, the process is different.
 Head to our Free Sponsorship page to learn how you can change sponsors and save on sponsorship fees by outsourcing your PRO to us.

 Impacts of an expired business license

-- An expired trade license Dubai will not permit you to hire new staff, if required.
+- An expired trade license in Dubai will not permit you to hire new staff if required.
 It can cause a lot of hiccups when working with the Ministry of Labour and The General Directorate of Residency and Foreigners Affairs (Immigration).

-- Third party departments such a Dubai Municipality, Dubai Aviation, Insurance Authorities are also in a position to impose a ban on trading on a license.
+- Third-party departments such as Dubai Municipality, Dubai Aviation, Insurance Authorities are also in a position to impose a ban on trading on a license.
 Or a ban on providing services if their license or the DED license is not renewed on time.

-While the procedure is common for all the Emirates in the UAE, there may be some additional steps that one has to follow.
-Based on the license type, ownership, activities and the Emirate.
-We can help you with trade license renewal Abu Dhabi and the rest of the UAE as well.
-For more information on the renewal process you can fill out our contact form or contact us on +971 4 428 1505, +971 52 104 4794 or email us at email@example.com
+While the procedure is common for all Emirates in the UAE, there may be some additional steps that one has to follow based on the license type, ownership, activities, and the Emirate.
+We can help you with trade license renewal in Abu Dhabi and the rest of the UAE as well.